filecoin-project/lotus-docs/content/en/lotus/manage/claim-extension.md

 | MaximumVerifiedAllocationExpiration |  The maximum difference between Expiration and the epoch at which an allocation is created is 60 days |

 {{< alert icon="tip" >}}
-Since, Datacap is independent of the time for which data is stored, it is recommended set TermMaximum as MaximumVerifiedAllocationTerm to store your data for maximum possible period.
+Since DataCap is independent of the time for which data is stored, it is recommended to set TermMaximum as MaximumVerifiedAllocationTerm to store your data for the maximum possible period.
 This was chosen by the deal `EndEpoch` in verified deals before [DDO](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0076.md) but can be set by the client for allocation after DDO.
 {{< /alert >}}